valstat/valstat-rfc/VALSTAT.md

 |       | component
 | narrowest      | code

-Calling, creating a response, returning a response and handling the response, is activity present an all levels.
+Calling, creating a response, returning a response and handling the response, is activity permeating all levels.

 Feasibility of the integration requires a high level of resilience.
-Integration resilience requires a common and simple guidance.
-An standard protocol.
+Integration resilience requires a common and simple guidances.
+VALSTAT is attempt to provide on of those guidances, in the format of a standard protocol.

 <!--
 ### 2.1.
 Narrow scope